aarmey/CV/Meyer_CV.md

 # Conference & Invited Presentations

+_CSBC West Coast Meeting_, Selected Oral Presentation \hfill May 2019
+**Meyer, A.S.**.
+"Hidden Markov models on a tree as a general approach to single cell plasticity analysis."

 _Oregon Health & Science Univ., Dept. of Biomedical Engineering_, Invited Dept. Seminar \hfill March 2019
 **Meyer, A.S.**.
 "Systems approaches to mapping and targeting immune system communication."